-In 2022, Romania's total agricultural imports reached \$13.9 billion, a 16-percent increase over 2021, of which nearly 80 percent were sourced from EU Member States (MSs).
-Germany, Hungary, Poland, Ukraine, and the Netherlands were Romania's major trading partners in 2022.
-Meat, dairy, grains, oilseeds, and beverages were the major product import categories.
-At the same time, Romania's exports, consisting of grains, oilseeds, live animals, and fats, reached \$12.6 billion, experiencing a year-on-year growth of 11 percent.
-According to the data available for the first eight months of 2023, the agricultural trade deficit tripled, mostly driven by higher import values, particularly in the case of meat, edible fruits and vegetables, and sugar.
+In 2023, Romania's total agricultural imports reached \$14.7 billion, a 5.4 percent increase over 2022, of which 80 percent were sourced from EU Member States (MSs).
+Germany, Hungary, Poland, the Netherlands, and Italy were Romania's major trading partners in 2023.
+Meat, dairy, beverages, and edible fruits were the major product import categories.
+At the same time, Romania's exports, consisting of grains, oilseeds, live animals, and fats, reached \$13.3 billion, experiencing a year-on-year growth of 5.3 percent.

 The United States is a top-20 supplier of food and agriculture to Romania.
-Valued at \$190 million in 2022 (up 4.6 percent from 2021), U.S. goods flow into Romania either directly from the United States (mainly bulk and intermediate products) or are transshipped through the other western EU ports of entry in Italy, the Netherlands, and Germany.
-Food preparations, soybeans, sunflower seeds, tree nuts, and distilled spirits were the largest categories accounting for nearly 70 percent of total U.S. food and agricultural exports to Romania.
+Valued at \$211 million in 2023 (up 11 percent from 2022) and \$104 million in the first half of 2024 (up 5 percent from 2023), U.S. goods flow into Romania either directly from the United States (mainly bulk and intermediate products) or are transshipped through the other western EU ports of entry in Italy, the Netherlands, and Germany.
+Food preparations, soybeans, sunflower seeds, tree nuts, and distilled spirits were the largest categories, accounting for nearly 70 percent of total U.S. food and agricultural exports to Romania.

-In 2023, Romania accounted for 11.6 percent of the EU area planted with grains and oilseeds, with a lower share of production (9 percent) due to Romania's low yields.
-Corn remains Romania's top grain crop in terms of both area and production, followed by wheat and barley.
-Romania is also EU's largest sunflower producer, and is the top three EU producer of corn, wheat, and soybeans.
-Although not as severely as in 2022, unfavorable weather conditions limited the crop recovery potential in 2023.
-Overall, Romania is anticipated to harvest an 18 percent higher volume of grains and oilseeds, which is in line with the five-year average.
+In 2024, Romania is anticipated to account for 12 percent of the EU area planted with grains and oilseeds, with a lower share in harvested production (8 percent) due to Romania's low yields.
+Wheat became a top crop in terms of both area and production, with a clear declining trend being observed for corn during the recent years due to repetitive unfavorable weather conditions.
+Romania is in general EU's largest sunflower producer, and the top three EU producer of corn, wheat, and soybeans.
+Overall, Romania is anticipated to harvest a 17-percent lower volume of grains and oilseeds, due to a severe water deficit and above-normal temperatures for an extended period during key-stage of plants development.

-Romania is set to implement the return-guarantee system in November 2023, which requires suppliers of both domestic and foreign products to register in the system.
-The value added tax for sugar-added products will increase starting January 2024 from nine percent to 19 percent.
-New legislation was also adopted regarding the level of the commercial markups, which are limited now to five percent for the suppliers of certain imported food products, not intended for further processing.
+Romania implemented the return-guarantee system in November 2023, which requires suppliers of both domestic and foreign products to register in the system.
+Rules on energy drink sales changed, prohibiting donation and sale of energy drinks to citizens under 18, including through vending machines.
+Legislation regarding the caps on commercial markups -which are limited to five percent for suppliers of certain imported food products, not intended for further processing - was prolonged until December 31, 2024.